jeremy21212121/webdev-assignment/readme.md

 # Front end web dev assignment for interview

-To view project, you can simply open '/dist/index.html' in your web browser.
+To view project, you can simply open '/dist/index.html' in your web browser or [visit this link](https://jeremy21212121.github.io/webdev-assignment/)

 # setup dev environment (optional)